Restoring hope in the future for Prespa Lake

 - Sustainable development work in the Prespa Lake region has led to a 30 percent reduction in the quantity of pesticides used by farmers each season.

-UNDP, with funding from the GEF, has been working closely with the local Municipality of Resen for many years to restore the health of the Prespa ecosystem—helping farmers to adopt more sustainable farming practices, raising public awareness of environmental concerns, researching solutions to the complex pollution problems in the waterbodies and developing a comprehensive plan for the future management of the watershed.
+UNDP, with funding from the Global Environment Facility (GEF), has been working closely with the local Municipality of Resen for many years to restore the health of the Prespa ecosystem—helping farmers to adopt more sustainable farming practices, raising public awareness of environmental concerns, researching solutions to the complex pollution problems in the waterbodies and developing a comprehensive plan for the future management of the watershed.

 Already these efforts have led to a thirty per cent reduction in the quantity of pesticides used by farmers each season.
 And the invaluable experience and knowledge gained in identifying and tackling the pressures on the waterbodies has provided a sound foundation for the development of a new six-year project that will greatly improve the health of the waters.